lstkenny/pwdgen/readme.md

 # Password generator

-A strong password maker based on seeded pseudo-random generator.
 Never forget your password.
-You only have to remember one secret word and this extension will get you the same unique strong password each time for site domain you're currently on.
+The password is procedurally generated from seed depending on current domain and secret word.
+It will not keep your password in any way.
+You only have to remember one secret word and this extension will get you the same unique strong password each time for site you're currently on.

 ![screenshot](http://metaltendency.com/pwdgen/screenshot.png "Password generator")